Deploying with Git

 ...

-Creating a Heroku remote
+Create a Heroku Remote

 Git remotes are versions of your repository that live on other servers.
 You deploy your app by pushing its code to a special Heroku-hosted remote that’s associated with your app.